About the Scottish Teachers’ Pension Board

 In 2017, Suzanne moved to Education and Children’s Services, as HR Team Leader for recruitment, supply, employee contractual changes, employee relations, and employment terms and conditions for both SJC and teachers.
 She led the Council’s Teachers Working Group on terms and condition changes.

-She has been a member of the Association of Directors of Education Personnel Network since 2017 and the Society of Personnel and Development Scotland since 2012.
-She has been a corporate member of the Chartered Institute of Personnel and Development since 2007.
+She has been a member of the Society of Personnel and Development Scotland since 2012 and is a Chartered Fellow member of the Charted Institute of Personnel and Development (Chartered FCIPD).

 Vacancy, employer representative